-And, watch for situations where parking violators are frequently towed (Vancouver, B.C., Washington, D.C., etc.).
+And, watch for situations where parking violators are frequently towed (Vancouver, British Columbia, Washington, D.C., etc.).

 Do not believe that there are not enough tow trucks to possibly service all the violators during rush hour.
 That wheel lock that the police have placed on your vehicle will hold it until towing is available.

-After paying your city parking fine—which wipes out the entire municipal debt—and after somehow finding out what towing company has your car, you must grab a taxi to take you to some out-of-the-way parking lot (often guarded by vicious dogs and barbed wire) located halfway to your home country.
+After paying your city parking fine—which seemingly wipes out the entire municipal debt—and after somehow finding out what towing company has your car and where, you must grab a taxi to take you to some out-of-the-way parking lot (often guarded by vicious dogs and barbed wire) located halfway to your home country.

 However, wait a moment.
 The towing company has a few requests prior to releasing your vehicle: